Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Suno Ai

 “From your mind to music.”
-Suno’s core idea is that anyone can make great songs without instruments.
-The product leans into accessibility: a friendly, streaming-style UI, fast idea-to-demo loops, and an in-song editor that lets you replace, extend, and crop sections without leaving the browser.
-In late 2025, paid tiers run v5 for the highest fidelity, while Free defaults to v4.5-All.
-Paid plans add twelve-stem export and uploads up to ~8 minutes, which helps creators finish deliverables inside one screen.
+Suno’s core idea is that anyone can make full songs without instruments or a DAW.
+The product leans into accessibility: a streaming-style interface, fast idea-to-demo loops, and an in-browser Song Editor that lets you replace, extend, and crop sections on a visual timeline.
+As of late 2025, paid tiers run v5 for the highest fidelity and feature set, while Basic/Free defaults to v4.5-All.
+Paid plans add twelve-stem export, uploads up to ~8 minutes, and (under new label deals) licensed models that will introduce stricter but clearer download rules and per-month export caps.[4][5]

-Check out this fascinating article: Suno AI Review 2025: Features, Pricing, and How to Use It
+Check out this deep-dive: Suno AI Review 2025: Features, Pricing, and How to Use It

 Udio: The Professional’s Choice